Customer Research Methods: How to know your customer better

-The trick to successful surveys is doing them regularly (at least once a year), so you can keep track of changes across your business and measure your progress and customer satisfaction.
+The trick to successful surveys is doing them regularly (at least once a year or at different stages of a customer journey), so you can keep track of changes across your business and measure your progress and customer satisfaction.
 We’ll cover how to take action on your results a little later.

 Having a conversation with your customers is one of the easiest and cheapest ways to gather qualitative data about how they perceive your business and interact with your product (not to mention, a good way to build rapport and relationships)!

 It can be free, though you may need to incentivize your customers to participate.

 Simply book in a 30-45 minute call with a sample size of your customers and let the conversation flow!
 Okay… maybe there’s a little more preparation than that.